flond7/hallway_fe_ng/README_NG_INSTALL.md

 - In VS terminal install yarn
   npm install --global yarn

+# Configure VS
+- Open file > Preferences > Settings > User and look for proxy, check the value is right If you don't see User settings leave the setting open, close VS then reopen it. it should magically appear

 # Retrieve git project and make it run
 - Open new window in VS go to the git tab and choose clone repository
 - Add the repository and check for windows that might open to ask for credentials or popups (either in the bottom-right corner or up center) that ask for some input in VS